PLEASE don’t take any of it away with you if you visit the beach!

 It is starting to disappear because visitors are taking souvenirs home with them (which is also illegal)

 Popcorn Beach is located on the north shore of Fuerteventura between Majanicho and Corralejo.
 It’s actual name is Playa el Hierro.

 Although most beaches in Fuerteventura are made up of beautiful light-coloured sand, Popcorn beach is different, well actually unique.
 It is largely made up of pieces of white fossilised calcareous algae which build up around a tiny stone or grain of sand and which are called rhodoliths.
 They look very much like popcorn – hence the name.

 The beach is quite isolated so you will need to drive to it, certainly if approaching from the east.
 I did meet a couple who walked to it from Corralejo though, so that is possible for any of you fit and dedicated walkers out there.

-As Fuerteventura beaches go it is certainly not one of the best but if you are driving along the north shore then it is worth a look at.
+As Fuerteventura beaches go Popcorn Beach is certainly not one of the best, even if it is rather unusual, but if you are driving along the north shore then it is worth stopping to take a look at it.

 I drove from Majanicho along a very bumpy track first of all staying right by the sea shore.
 I was in my trusty old 4×4 so I was ok but you would struggle to take this track in a normal car.
 You certainly wouldn’t want to take your own car on it, although, as we all know, hire cars can go anywhere!